okfn-brasil/querido-diario/CONTRIBUTING.md

 formatted according these tools.

-If you followed the setup instructions, installing pre-commit hooks, it is possible that you will never need to run these tools manually, as they will be execute before eacho commit.
+If you followed the setup instructions, installing pre-commit hooks, it is possible that you will never need to run these tools manually, as they will be execute before each commit.
 However, if you want to run them in all files in the project, you have `make format` command that will call these tools.

 ## Guidelines to maintainers